 The building balances the very specific infrastructure and mechanical needs of engineering research with the less technically demanding needs of offices and classrooms.
 The design solution separately zones the two space types into a north ‘Lab Bar’ and a south ‘Office Bar’ that are connected by a three-story atrium.
 This separation allows for efficient utilization of two very different mechanical and structural systems.
 To promote collaborative engagement, the atrium runs the length of the building, creating an internal street where programs mix, student vitality is expressed and social spaces meet learning environments.

-This result was followed by several new science buildings on the CSU campus creating a Science Quad.
+This result was followed by several new science buildings on the CSU campus, also designed by HCM, creating a Science Quad.